Emory University logo

 Is Emory University the right fit for me?

 Whether Emory University is right for you depends on your academic goals, budget, lifestyle preferences, and career aspirations.
-Key factors to consider: admissions selectivity (11% admit rate), cost ($54,660/year out-of-state), campus culture in Atlanta, and available programs.
+Key factors to consider: admissions selectivity (11% admit rate), avg net price ($22,585/year after aid), campus culture in Atlanta, and available programs.
 Use CollegeCove's compare tool to weigh Emory University against similar schools side-by-side.

 Ready to apply?